Basic Wandering Jew Plant Care

 I don’t like my soil to be too dry or too soggy.
 Little and often is what I’m after.

-Wandering Jew Plants will struggle to thrive in darker areas of your home so make sure to find it a nice bright spot.
+Wandering Jew Plants will struggle to thrive in darker areas of your home (they can become quite leggy, droopy and turn brown) so make sure to find it a nice bright spot.
 However, if your plant receives direct sunlight it can fade the leaves which is irreversible.
 So you want to find a nice light balance.

 Wandering Jew Plants don’t like their soil to be too dry or waterlogged so you want to find a balance between the two.
 We recommend watering your plant little and often so that the soil retains some moisture but not enough to cause issues such as root rot.